 1. Leading PI(s) must establish an initial contact with Thomas G. Schulze.

-3. The completed document, signed by the applicant(s) must be sent to our proposal team.
+4. The completed document must be signed by the applicant(s) and sent to our proposal team.
 A proposal sent to any other email address will not be considered submitted.

 ii.
 Revisions needed